bowo-prasetyo/forkbuild/docs/Architecture.md

 Repository View — the "GitHub" mode.
 A list of projects per author, searchable, forkable.
 Each entry is a Publication (or a local DocumentSummary).
 Users open one, inspect bricks, fork it, modify it.
 This is the builder's primary interface.
-Implemented as of 0.1.23 as ui/views/RepositoryView.js.
+Implemented as of 0.1.23;
+enhanced in 0.1.26 with Explore actions and clickable author links that route to Author View.

 Author View — the "profile" mode.
 Every Publication has an author field.
-Grouping by author produces a portfolio page: published works, fork counts, follower counts.
-Nothing about the document changes;
+Grouping by author produces a portfolio page: published works, fork counts, and recursive fork trees reconstructed client-side from parentDocumentId.
+Implemented as of 0.1.26 as ui/views/AuthorView.js.
-only the query differs.
-Not yet implemented; will follow the exact same pattern as Repository View.

 World View — the "Minecraft" mode.
-Published documents that carry an optional worldPosition appear as placed objects inside a shared virtual world.
-The renderer streams documents on demand based on camera position (like Google Maps tiles).
-Walking farther loads new creations;
+Published documents appear as navigable 3D scenes.
+The renderer loads documents on demand based on user selection (today: one at a time; later: by camera position and WorldLayoutProvider).
-older ones unload.
 The same Japanese Temple document can be a project in Repository View and a physical place in World View simultaneously.
-Not yet implemented; will add a WorldLayoutProvider abstraction.
+Implemented as of 0.1.26 as ui/views/WorldView.js.

 All three modes are views over the same underlying data graph: